YDD9/YDD9-YDD9.github.io/_posts/2020-07-25-Nodejs from zero.markdown

 As a result, the script will send the data to the server (mockbin.com) in a POST request, and output the response of the request.

 ## HTTP server with core http <a name="httpserverwithcorehttp"></a>
-Although Node.js can be used for a wide variety of tasks, it’s used primarily for building web applications.
+Although Node.js can be used for a wide variety of tasks, it's used primarily for building web applications.
 Node.js thrives in networking as a result of its asynchronous nature and built-in modules such as net and http.
 Node is great for building fast and efficient web servers.

-Here’s a quintessential Hello World example in which we create a server object, define the request handler (function with req and res arguments), pass some data back to the recipient, and start up the whole thing (server.js):
+Here's a quintessential Hello World example in which we create a server object, define the request handler (function with req and res arguments), pass some data back to the recipient, and start up the whole thing (server.js):
 ```
 const http = require('http')
 const port = 3000